-Likely no exceedance of UK air quality standards and objectives (nitrogen oxides (NO_2) and particulate matter (PM{10} and $PM{2.5}$)) as a result of road traffic emissions.
-No further impact on residents of Perth Road anticipated in terms of air quality as traffic is likely to be similar to existing.
+Likely no exceedance of UK air quality standards and objectives (nitrogen oxides (NO_2) and particulate matter $(PM{10}$ and $PM{2.5})$) as a result of road traffic emissions.
+The potential increase in traffic flows on Perth Road may result in a slight increase in concentrations, however concentrations of pollutants (nitrogen oxides and particulate matter) will remain below UK air quality standards and objectives.